[?] Subscribe To This Site

 Debt free living is possible as long as you stick with a few key principles.
 If you are in financial trouble, you can eliminate it and live debt free.
 If you have yet to incur any debts, then now is a good time to instill some financially healthy habits.
 These seven principles can change your life - and keep you out of trouble.

-Impulsive spending can be death to a budget, can rack up debts and is counterproductive to debt free living.
+Impulsive spending can be death to a budget, can rack up debts and is counterproductive to living debt free.
 The thing is, you may be an impulse shopper and not even be aware of it.

 Impulsive spending can be as blatant as late night TV shopping or as subtle as picking up a soda and candy bar each time you are in the checkout at the market.
 There are several ways to keep track of impulse spending and get it under control.